raphael-group/LAML/README.md

   -p PRIORS, --priors PRIORS    The input prior matrix Q. Default: if not specified, use a uniform prior.
   --topology_search     Perform topology search using NNI operations.
 Always return fully resolved (i.e. binary) tree.
   --resolve_search      Resolve polytomies by performing topology search ONLY on branches with polytomies.
 This option has higher priority than --topology_search.
-  -L COMPUTE_LLH, --compute_llh COMPUTE_LLH Compute likelihood of the input tree using the input (phi,nu).
+  -L COMPUTE_LLH, --compute_llh COMPUTE_LLH Compute log-likelihood of the input tree using the input (phi,nu).
 Will NOT optimize branch lengths, phi, or nu.
 The input tree MUST have branch lengths.
 This option has higher priority than --topology_search and --resolve_search.
   --timescale TIMESCALE Timeframe of experiment.
 Scales ultrametric output tree branches to this timescale.
 The default is set to 1.0.
   --noSilence           Assume there is no gene silencing, but allow missing data by dropout in sc-sequencing.
   --noDropout           Assume there is no sc-sequencing dropout, but allow missing data by gene silencing.